HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimVertexing/Readme.md

 :::{admonition} Suggested answer
 :class: solution toggle

-This are example implementations to be added to your `analyzers.h`
+This are example implementations to be added to your `analyzers_Tau3Mu.h`

 ```cpp
 ROOT::VecOps::RVec<VertexingUtils::FCCAnalysesVertex>